Physical Education Class Descriptions 2013-2014

 PE/A 101.
 QI- GONG & MEDITATION

 This course is an introduction to qi-gong, an ancient Chinese practice of gathering, circulating and storing energy, or qi.
 Practice of qi-gong in class will involve concentration, breathing exercises, certain body postures, and movement.
-Meditation, other self-healing techniques, and positive psychology concepts will also be studied and practiced.
+Meditation and self-healing techniques will also be studied and practiced.